Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - cbt-rarity-all-4.5k-0.3k
 - guten-rarity-all-5k-2.5k

 gpt2-concat-guten-rarity-all-3.5k-1.8k:
 - binary search for optimum cut for rarity sorted guten

+gpt2-concat-guten-rarity-5k-2.5k:
+- repetition of the most succesful cot for guten with a different sorting algorithm
+- based on the token counts of the dataset itself

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh